Medical-Conversational-LLM/Medical-Agent/Readme.md

 # Level of Evidence
-To evaluate how Level of Evidence (LoE) can enhance the trustworthiness and reliability of the model,I use the "Qianjin/PubMedQA dataset", which was augmented with Levels of Evidence (LoE) to train a custom model.
-This dataset integration was essential for providing a robust training framework .
+To see how the Level of Evidence (LoE) can improve the trustworthiness and reliability of our self-reflection model results, we used the "Qianjin/PubMedQA" dataset, which we enhanced with LoE from the PubMed dataset.

-you can download our training data at here.
+Following our self-reflection evaluation process, we measured overall performance by calculating the accuracy of responses.
+We compared the model's generated answers with the expected ones, both with and without the LoE augmentation, to see the differences in the model's results.